Patient education: Pancreatic cancer (Beyond the Basics)

 If you develop symptoms that raise suspicion for pancreatic cancer, your doctor or nurse will order one or more tests.
 These might include blood tests and imaging tests, such as an ultrasound or computed tomography (CT) scan, and/or an endoscopic test called endoscopic retrograde cholangiopancreatography (ERCP).
-(See "Patient information: ERCP (endoscopic retrograde cholangiopancreatography) (Beyond the Basics)".)
+(See "Patient education: ERCP (endoscopic retrograde cholangiopancreatography) (Beyond the Basics)".)

 These tests can show if there is a mass (growth) in the pancreas and if surgery to remove the mass is possible.